AS-2021-2022/AS-2021-2022/API.md

             "status" : "accepted"
         }

-   B)

-        {
-            "status" : "rejected" ,
-            "info"   : "..."
-        }

-   possible info errors:
+#### Errors
-            -> User / group ID is unknown
+   - User / group ID is unknown
-            -> User does not have permission to talk with this user / group
+   - User does not have permission to talk with this user / group.

 ### 2.2 getContactMessages